PavlidisLab/neuroExpressoAnalysis/analysis/01.SelectGenes/README.md

 ### Markers_1.1

+**Edit:** In May 2018, we have decided that the genes should be ordered the same way in both symbol files and NCBI id files.
+The NCBI id lists have been changed accordingly.
+Version number is not changed since the genes that are included are the same.

 This update introduces minor fixes to the gene list due to the following factors

 * A bug in the function that places samples into brain region.
 This resulted in oligodendrocytes